Zonotora/CASPER/README.md

 ```

 In this respective order, we specify to run for the regions in europe [<sup id="a1">[1](#1)</sup>], schedule ever 30 minutes, where each request's round-trip must be under 20ms, for 48 hours, capping maximum server at one timestep to 15, with a starting date of 2021-10-22.

+# Loading

+To load saved files from previous runs, you locate the __latency_vs_carbon_plot.ipynb__ file and specifiy which files you intend to load.
+This gives you one graph for each run which could look something like this (note this is the same output as per a normal run) : INPUT IMG

+And one graph for comparing the total difference in carbon for both methods, which could look like this: INPUT IMG

 <a name="Testing"/>